jphan0/spot/README.md

 - [x] Re-style to provide more of an offline/90s vibe
 - [x] Implement YouTube API and add download song option
 - [x] Add in Spotify playlist search
-- [x] Implement YouTube playlist download
 - [x] Reduce number of YouTube API calls
-- [ ] Add Queues to prevent timeout on playlist download
+- [x] Add Queues to prevent timeout on playlist download
-- [ ] Add animation to show download in progress
+- [x] ~~Add animation to show download in progress~~ Use livewire to update content dynamically
 - [ ] Add in scheduled task to remove temporary files every X minutes
+- [ ] Implement YouTube playlist download

 ## Requirements